splunk/splunk-app-examples/custom_search_commands/README.md

 ## See also

-* [Create custom search commands for apps in Splunk Cloud Platform or Splunk Enterprise](https://dev.splunk.com/enterprise/docs/devtools/customsearchcommands) in the Splunk *Developer Guide*.
+* [Create custom search commands for apps in Splunk Cloud Platform or Splunk Enterprise](https://dev.splunk.com/enterprise/docs/devtools/customsearchcommands) in the Splunk *Developer Guide*